 The fee and deposits required are as follows:

-A deposit of $35/hr for 4 hours will be paid in full upon registration.
-Clients will be invoiced once every two weeks for additional hours.
+A deposit of $37/hr for 4 hours will be billed to you upon completion of this Letter of Agreement.
+It is to be paid in full upon registration.
+Clients will be invoiced once every two weeks for any additional hours.

 Option to pay entire fee up front is also available.
 All fees can be paid via Paypal or checks can be made payable to Beautiful Birth Choices and either mailed or given to your doula at appointments.